zw3rk/mobile-core-log/LOG.md

    0x00000000012b378c <+952>:   bl      0x1301f7c <abort()>
 => 0x00000000012b3790 <+956>:   adrp    x0, 0x205000
 ```
 Note, that we are really at the `abort()` call, not the next line, but the `$pc` will point to the next instruction to execute.
+See https://stackoverflow.com/questions/24091566/why-does-the-arm-pc-register-point-to-the-instruction-after-the-next-one-to-be-e for more about `$pc` bias on arm :slightly_smiling_face:

 8:40 Now, where did we come from, this just a bunch of jump targets to call `__assert2` with the expected values.
 We’d have to have come from `<+920>`. maybe we can locate the the location from which we jumped here.